by Diana Chin

-In my heyday as a tarot reader for a psychic hotline, I had my fair share of consulting clients over the phone, email and chat regarding questions about their love lives and career changes.
-Every so often, I would get a client who have high expectations on finding the perfect love and/or career but aren’t willing to hear the truth about their current life.
+In my heyday as a tarot reader for a psychic hotline, I had my fair share of consulting clients over the phone, email, and chat regarding questions about their love lives and career changes.
+Every so often, I would get a client who has high expectations of finding the perfect love and/or career but isn’t willing to hear the truth about their current life.
 The assumption of being a psychic hotline reader may seem glamorous.
 But I’ve learned that by removing the spirituality aspect of it, you’re essentially providing customer support.

-When I started my customer support position at a media company, I’ve adopted some of the principles that I’ve learned during my time in the psychic industry.
+When I started my customer support position at a media company, I adopted some of the principles that I learned during my time in the psychic industry.
 As unorthodox it may seem, I’ve found success in helping out consumers reignite their love for their product.
-Whether if you are in upper management working with a consumer base at a company, freelancing for clients for projects or if you’re starting off your career in customer support, here are my tips that helped me.
+Whether if you are in upper management working with a consumer base at a company, freelancing for clients for projects, or if you’re starting off your career in customer support, here are my tips that helped me.
 I promise there’s no witchcraft involved!

 Never Assume What The Customer Wants

-Nothing is worse than telling a customer the complete opposite on what they’re looking for in a product.
-There will be times where customers may vaguely inquire on what you offer.
-Rather than playing a mind reading game, this would be a good time to ask relevant questions on what they’re seeking.
+Nothing is worse than telling a customer the complete opposite of what they’re looking for in a product.
+There will be times when customers may vaguely inquire about what you offer.
+Rather than playing a mind-reading game, this would be a good time to ask relevant questions on what they’re seeking.
 It’s very tempting to feel upset that there are some consumers who are not willing to divulge any more info than what they intended.
-By following up with him/her, you’re showing that you do care in meeting a resolution.
+By following up with him/her, you’re showing that you do care about meeting a resolution.

 Transparency Is Your Ticket To Building Trust